nateyolles/aem-touch-ui-validation/README.md

 ## Goals

 * Add enhanced validation while behaving in a completely unobtrusive manner.
-* Provide validation in the same style as out-of-the-box validation using the familiar red notification icon; no  no alerts, modals or prompts.
+* Provide validation in a consistent style as out-of-the-box validation using the familiar red notification icon; no alerts, modals or prompts.

 ## Added functionality